CLI

 Output directory for generated types

-Remove existing generated types before generating new files
+Remove existing generated types before generating new files (asks confirmation)

 false